nirajkadam/Software-Writings/_posts/2019-09-20-websites-that-respect-dark-mode.md

 ---
 layout: post
-title: Websites that respect macOS Mojave's and iOS 13's dark mode!
+title: Respecting the dark mode on the web!
 tags:
   - dark-mode
   - macOS